robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 HAVING COUNT(*) > 1;
 ```

-Since there are no duplicates I move forward.
+Since there are no duplicates, I moved forward.

-One of the main columns in this dataset is the ship type and I see that there are way too many distinct ship types.
-It seems like a lot of them are overlapping in function or type, therefore, we can standardize them into concise categories for a nicer and cleaner visualization later on.
+One of the main columns in this dataset is the ship type and I saw that there were way too many distinct ship types.
+A lot of them are overlapping in function or type, therefore, I could standardize them into concise categories for a nicer and cleaner visualization later on.

 ```sql
 UPDATE Laivas_edited